Amsterdam/design-system/packages/css/src/components/breadcrumb/README.md

 ### Avoid this

 Do not display the breadcrumb trail on a form page.
-It distracts from the user’s task, or one can accidentally interpret it as a Progress Indicator.
+It distracts the user from their task, or one can accidentally interpret it as a Progress Indicator.

 It is a secondary navigation pattern.
 It can’t replace the main navigation.